XpiritBV/ContainerWorkshop2018Docs/Lab5-Environments.md

 > ##### Important
 > Make sure you have switched to the `master` branch to use the right .NET solution.
 > Make sure you have configured 'Docker Desktop' to run Linux containers.
-> Make sure you are running on the 'master' branch.

 Open the solution `ContainerWorkshop.sln` in Visual Studio.
 Take your time to navigate the code and familiarize yourself with the various projects in the solution.
 You should be able to identify these:
 - `GamingWebApp`, an ASP.NET MVC Core frontend